vossisboss/tutorial-series/Create-footer-for-all-pages.md

     ]
 ```

-In the preceding code, the `register_setting` decorator` registers your `NavigationSettings` models.
+In the preceding code, the `register_setting` decorator registers your `NavigationSettings` models.
 You used the `BaseGenericSetting` base model class to define a settings model that applies to all web pages rather than just one page.

-Now migrate your database by running the commands, `python manage.py makemigrations` and `python manage.py migrate`.
-After migrating your database, restart your server and then reload your [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface).
-You will get the error _'wagtailsettings' is not a registered namespace_.
+Now, migrate your database by running the commands `python manage.py makemigrations` and `python manage.py migrate`.
+After migrating your database, reload your [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface).
+You'll get the error _'wagtailsettings' is not a registered namespace_.
 This is because you haven't install the `wagtail.contrib.settings` module.

-The `wagtail.contrib.settings` module allows you to define models that hold settings that are common across all your web pages.
+The `wagtail.contrib.settings` module allows you to define models that hold common settings across all your web pages.
 So, to successfully import the `BaseGenericSetting` and `register_setting`, you must install the `wagtail.contrib.settings` module on your site.
-To install it, go to your `mysite/settings/base.py` file and add _"wagtail.contrib.settings"_ to the `INSTALLED_APPS` list.
+To install `wagtail.contrib.settings`, go to your `mysite/settings/base.py` file and add `"wagtail.contrib.settings"` to the `INSTALLED_APPS` list.

+## Add your social media links

-Reload your admin interface and click **Settings** from your [Sidebar](https://guide.wagtail.org/en-latest/how-to-guides/find-your-way-around/#the-sidebar).
+To add your social media links, reload your admin interface and click **Settings** from your [Sidebar](https://guide.wagtail.org/en-latest/how-to-guides/find-your-way-around/#the-sidebar).
 You can see your **Navigation Settings**.
 Clicking the **Navigation Settings** gives you a form to add your social media account links.

 ## Display social media links

-You must provide a template to display the social media links in your footer.
+You must provide a template to display the social media links you added through the admin interface.
 In your `mysite/templates/includes/footer.html` file, add the following:
 ```html+django
 <footer>
     <p>Built with Wagtail</p>